Skip to main content

 3. Environment configuration

 To initialize the Fiserv DNA Connector, define the required environment variables in your gc-applications-live repository.
-These variables are stored in values.yaml for common configuration across all connectors and in the following files for connector-specific configuration:
+These variables are stored in values.yaml for common configuration across all connectors and in the following files for connector-specific configuration: For the full property list for each connector, including defaults and descriptions, see Reference.

 Define common parameters